 - 1. Possession, use, manufacture, distribution, or sale of alcohol in violation of University policy or law.
 Also, impairment which can be attributed to the use of alcohol, possession of alcoholic beverages in designated "dry areas," or other violations of the University Alcohol Policy; - 2.
 Possession, use, distribution, manufacture, or sale of drugs, narcotics, chemicals and/or drug paraphernalia in violation of University policy or law, or other violations of the University Drug Policy; - 3.
 Illegal gambling; - 4.
-Breach of peace or disorderly conduct; - Trespassing and/or any unauthorized entry; - 6.
+Breach of peace or disorderly conduct; - 5.
+Trespassing and/or any unauthorized entry; - 6.
 Acts of dishonesty including, but not limited to, knowingly furnishing false information or fabrication, forgery, alteration, or misuse of University documents, identification and keys or access cards; - 7.
 Infliction of or threat of physical harm to any person(s), including self (when disruptive or detrimental to the community), or their property; - 8.
-Any form of sexual harassment, sexual misconduct, or inter personal violence including but not limited to sexual assault, stalking, dating violence, domestic violence, and sexual exploitation.
+Any form of sexual harassment, sexual misconduct, or interpersonal violence including but not limited to sexual assault, stalking, dating violence, domestic violence, and sexual exploitation.
 Sexual harassment is further defined by University Policy Number 1202 and can be accessed at http://universitypolicy.gmu.edu/policies/sexual-harassment-policy/; - 9.
-Any hostile, threatening, or intimidating behavior that by its very nature would be interpreted by a reasonable person to threaten or endanger the health, safety or well-being of another.
-Examples of such behavior may include, but are not limited to: a) Act(s) that alarms or seriously disrupts another person's ability to participate in any aspect of University life or b) Communicating verbally either directly or indirectly through another party, by telephone, regular or electronic mail, voice mail or any verbal, mechanical, electronic or written communication in a manner that would likely restrict or deny an individual's access to educational resources, university activities, and university-related opportunities; - 10.
+Any hostile, threatening, or intimidating behavior that by its very nature would be interpreted by a reasonable person to threaten or endanger the health, safety or well-being of another; - 10.
 Any form of harassment; - 11.
 All forms of invasion of privacy, including but not limited to, the recording, filming, photographing, viewing, transmitting or producing the image or voice of another person without the person's knowledge and expressed consent while in an environment that is considered private or where there is a reasonable expectation of privacy.
 In such circumstances, the use of undisclosed and/or hidden recording devices is prohibited, as is the storing, transmission and/or distribution of any such recordings.
 This policy pertains to areas on campus that are considered private or where there is an expectation of privacy, including but not limited to a residence, restroom, shower, office, locker room, or gym.
 This policy does not pertain to the recording of public events or discussions or recordings made for law enforcement purposes;